-Craig Van Gelder serves as tenured professor of congregational mission at Luther Seminary in St. Paul, MN, having taken this position in 1998 following ten years as professor of domestic missiology at Calvin Theological Seminary in Grand Rapids, MI.
+Craig Van Gelder served as tenured professor of congregational mission at Luther Seminary in St. Paul, MN, having taken this position in 1998 following ten years as professor of domestic missiology at Calvin Theological Seminary in Grand Rapids, MI.
 This field of study aims to help students understand trends in American society, changing contexts in which congregations function, factors contributing to church health and decline, and the dynamics of organizational change and development.

 Ordained as a minister in the Presbyterian Church (U.S.A.) in 1984 and the Christian Reformed Church in 1990, Van Gelder combines a practical and academic interest in helping congregations engage in mission.
 Much of his practical interest stems from working as a consultant for over two decades in assisting congregations in strategic planning and processes of organizational change.
 He continues to engage in some consulting work in addition to his teaching responsibilities.